MEET YOUR ALLERGIST

 Types of allergy problems

-An allergic reaction may occur anywhere in the body but usually appears in the nose, eyes, lungs, lining of the stomach, sinuses, throat and skin.
-These are places where special immune system cells are stationed to fight off invaders that are inhaled, swallowed or come in contact with the skin.
+An allergic reaction may occur anywhere in the body but usually appears in the nose, eyes, lungs, stomach lining, sinuses, throat and skin.
+These are places where special immune system cells are stationed to fight off invaders inhaled, swallowed or in contact with the skin.

 Allergic Rhinitis (Hay Fever)

 Allergic rhinitis is a general term used to describe the allergic reactions that take place in the nose.
-Symptoms may include sneezing, congestion, runny nose, and itching of the nose, the eyes and/or the roof of the mouth.
-When this problem is triggered by pollens or outdoor molds, during the Spring, Summer or Fall, the condition is often called “hay fever.”
-When the problem is year-round, it might be caused by exposure to house dust mites, household pets, indoor molds or allergens at school or in the workplace.
+Symptoms may include sneezing, congestion, runny nose, and itching of the nose, the eyes and the roof of the mouth.
+When pollens or outdoor moulds trigger this problem during the Spring, Summer or Fall, the condition is often called “hay fever.”
+When the problem is year-round, it might be caused by exposure to house dust mites, household pets, indoor moulds or allergens at school or in the workplace.

 Asthma

-Asthma symptoms occur when airway muscle spasms block the flow of air to the lungs and/or the linings of the bronchial tubes become inflamed.
+Asthma symptoms occur when airway muscle spasms block airflow to the lungs, and the linings of the bronchial tubes become inflamed.
 Excess mucus may clog the airways.
-An asthma attack is characterized by labored or restricted breathing, a tight feeling in the chest, coughing and/or wheezing.
-Sometimes a chronic cough is the only symptom.
-Asthma trouble can cause only mild discomfort or it can cause life-threatening attacks in which breathing stops altogether.
+An asthma attack is characterised by difficult or restricted breathing, a tight feeling in the chest, coughing and wheezing.
+Sometimes, a chronic cough is the only symptom.
+Asthma trouble can cause only mild discomfort, or it can cause life-threatening attacks in which breathing stops altogether.

 Atopic and Contact Dermatitis/Hives/Skin Hypersensitivities

-Atopic and contact dermatitis, eczema and hives are skin conditions that can be caused by allergens and other irritants.
-Often the reaction may take hours or days to develop, as in the case of poison ivy.
+Atopic and contact dermatitis, eczema and hives are skin conditions that allergens and other irritants can cause.
+Often, the reaction may take hours or days to develop, as in the case of poison ivy.
 The most common allergic causes of rashes are medicines, insect stings, foods, animals and chemicals used at home or work.
 Hypersensitivities may be aggravated by emotional stress.

 Anaphylaxis